bdch/JavaGuideForDummies/src/main/java/Exercises/Factory.md

 Difficulty: 5/5

-Factory Exercise
+# Factory Exercise

-Your are an intern at an office equipment company.
+You are an intern at an office equipment company.
 The boss told you to digitalize all of your company's warehouses, factory's and HQ.
 The company currently has the following buildings:

 - Warehouse, storing all the products